ibm-cloud-docs/cloud-object-storage/libraries/python.md

 ### Delete multiple items from a bucket
 {: #python-examples-delete-multiple-objects}

 The delete request can contain a maximum of 1000 keys that you want to delete.
-While this is useful in reducing the per-request overhead, be mindful when deleting many keys.
+While this is useful in reducing the per-request performance hit, be mindful when deleting many keys.
 Also, take into account the sizes of the objects to ensure suitable performance.
 {:tip}

 ```python